| What

 we believe that there is a good use for all three basic

 types of frames in the modern screen printing shop.
-That
+It is up to the printer

 to decide which frame is best for each situation.